musatirgithub/BootstrapNavbar/README.md

 ### Project Information
-- Tindog website is made by using Bootstrap5, HTML & CSS,
+- Navbar is made by using Bootstrap5, HTML & CSS,
-- Fonts are imported from Google Fonts,
-- From bootstrap5 library:
-- Carousel,
-- Cards,
-- and Navbar are used.
+- Display property of some elements change according to screen size,
+- Namely phone numbers and "#clarusway" elements' display is none for xs and sm screens,
+- "#clarusway" elements' display becomes inline-block at md screens,
+- phone number elements' display becomes inline-block at lg screens.